Constitution of First Church

 Section 3 – Moderator

-There shall be a Moderator from among the lay members of the church who is also a duly elected Elder to preside at all meetings for business of the church, and to call meetings of the church.
+The Pastor shall be the Moderator to preside at all meetings for business of the church, and to call meetings of the church.

 Section 4 – Clerk